 The Need for Salvation

 Christians do not believe in Universalism, the belief that everyone will eventually be saved.
 Christians do not believe that all roads or all religions lead to God.
 Instead, Christianity believes in the spiritually lost condition of all people and the essential need for the “new birth” by faith in Jesus Christ.
 Traditional Christianity believes that mankind is separated from God because of universal sin.
 Jesus’ death provided a way that we can all be forgiven and be united with God in a relationship.
 There are not many ways to God, however.
 Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 (John 14: 6)

 God created us to live in community with each other.
 The language that Paul uses to describe the Church illustrates this when he calls it “the Body of Christ.”
 The Church is central to everything that God is doing in the earth today.
 There is still no greater way to reach people with the Gospel than a healthy local church in a community.
 The Church Father Augustine said, “If God is my Father, the Church is my mother.”
 Augustine understood that for someone to say that they were a Christian but not a part of the church was contrary to a Biblical understanding of what it meant to be a follower of Christ.

 There are many more theological elements that could be discussed.
 Christianity, though, can never be confined to a list of doctrinal beliefs or rules.
 Christianity is about having a relationship with the God Who created us.

 Can you think of any other essentials to Christian theology?

-Would you consider being a part of our support team as Annie and I serve in Brazil?
+Would you consider being a part of our support team as we serve the Lord in the US, South America, India and beyond?
 Just click here to get involved.
-Obrigado!
+Thanks so much!